How does Rest Less make money

 Meteora is a unique rock formation located in central Greece, near the town of Kalambaka.
 The word Meteora means ‘suspended in the air’ in Greek, which is fitting, as the formation is a series of towering rock pillars that seem to defy gravity.

-The rocks of Meteora were formed millions of years ago by the forces of nature – and over time, wind and rain eroded the softer rock, leaving behind the harder, vertical pillars.
+The rocks of Meteora were formed millions of years ago, and over time, wind and rain eroded the softer rock, leaving behind the harder, vertical pillars.

 In the 14th century, Orthodox Christian monks began to settle in the area, seeking solitude and a place to practice their religion.
 They built churches and monasteries atop the pillars, using ropes, pulleys, and ladders to transport materials and people up and down the sheer cliffs.

-Today, Meteora is a UNESCO World Heritage Site, and visitors can climb up to the monasteries using stairs or ramps, and the views from the top are truly incredible, offering vistas of the surrounding mountains and valleys.
+Today, Meteora is a UNESCO World Heritage Site, and visitors can climb to the monasteries using stairs or ramps.
+The views from the top are truly incredible, offering vistas of the surrounding mountains and valleys.

 Meteora also offers a variety of hiking trails and outdoor activities, including rock climbing and mountain biking.
-Plus, the area is also home to a rich variety of flora and fauna, with over 170 species of birds, as well as wildflowers and herbs.
+Plus, the area is home to a wide variety of flora and fauna, with over 170 bird species.

 The Hollyford trail gives walkers the privilege of encountering some of New Zealand’s purest and most inspiring wild areas.
-Expect to see crystal clear rivers and lakes, as well as reefs, sand dunes, and majestic mountains.
+Expect to see crystal-clear rivers and lakes, as well as colourful reefs, rolling dunes, and majestic mountains.
 There’ll also be opportunities to spot captivating rare bird species like the kaka and the takahe.

-Also known as ‘Land of the colours’, Liguria is a magical region in northwestern Italy surrounded by clear blue Mediterranean sea and intensely green mountains – and it remains largely unspoilt by tourism.
+Also known as the ‘Land of the colours’, Liguria is a magical region in northwestern Italy surrounded by the clear-blue Mediterranean sea and intensely green mountains, and it remains largely unspoilt by tourism.

 The area is home to many beautiful towns and villages, such as the colourful fishing village of Portofino, the historic town of San Remo, and the gorgeous seaside town of the Cinque Terre, which is a UNESCO World Heritage Site.